gromacs/gromacs/docs/user-guide/terminology.rst

 to calculating root-mean-squared fluctuations (RMSF), for example, one needs the average position of all of the atoms).

-However, it's important to remember that an average structure isn't necessarily meaningful.
+However, it is important to remember that an average structure is not necessarily meaningful.
 By way of analogy, suppose I alternate holding a ball in my left hand, then in my right hand.
-What's the average position of the ball?
+What is the average position of the ball?
 Halfway in between -- even though I always have it either in my left hand or my right hand.
 Similarly, for structures, averages will tend to be meaningless anytime there are separate metastable conformational states.
 This can happen on a